The Meaning Of Hi-Fi

 And the number of lights, displays, bells and whistles don't count either.

-So, next time someone tries to flog you a 'hi-fi' product, at a price a teenager could afford, ask them how it compares to a top end CD transport coupled to a pair of dedicated amps and running through some major floor-standing speakers.
+So, next time someone tries to flog you a 'hi-fi' product, at a price a teenager could afford, ask them how it compares to a top end CD transport coupled to a top class processor with a pair of dedicated amps and running through some major floor-standing speakers.
 Then get them to show you.

 You might just get an idea of what my system sounds like.